erikwt/loca/README.md

 Or put the executable somewhere in your $PATH.

 ## Example usages
+Note that many options can be combined to allow for very complex filtering and hightlighing.
+Pusslog accepts input directly from a device (over adb), from a file or from the standard input (pipe).

 ``` bash
 # Same as 'adb logcat' but prettier
 pusslog